Shuyi-Song/hpm883.github.io/README.md

   - Correct and thorough application of methods.
   - Quality and clarity of writing.
   - Depth of discussion and interpretation of results.

-## License

-This work is open sourced under the Apache License, Version 2.0.

-Copyright 2019 Tao He.